 Small businesses often use the cash-basis method of accounting.
 As businesses grow, they usually convert to accrual-basis reporting for federal tax purposes and to conform with U.S. Generally Accepted Accounting Principles (GAAP).

 Starting this tax year, the Tax Cuts and Jobs Act (TCJA) has increased the threshold for businesses that qualify for the simpler cash method for federal tax purposes.
-Here’s how these accounting methods compare and how the TCJA could affect your financial and tax reporting decisions.
+Here’s how the cash vs. accrual reporting compare and how the TCJA could affect your financial and tax reporting decisions.

 Companies that use the cash-basis method of accounting recognize revenue as customers pay invoices and expenses as they pay bills.
 So, cash-basis entities often report large fluctuations in profits from period to period, especially if they’re engaged in long-term projects.
 This can make it hard to benchmark a company’s performance from year to year — or against other entities that use the accrual method.